sreejith1212/YouTube-Data-Harvesting-and-Warehousing-Using-SQL-MongoDB-And-Streamlit/README.md

-# YouTube Data Harvesting and Warehousing Using SQL MongoDB And Streamlit
+# YouTube Data Harvesting and Warehousing Using MongoDB, SQL And Streamlit
 Building a simple user friendly UI with Streamlit, retrieving data from the YouTube API, storing it in a MongoDB data lake, migrating it to a SQL data warehouse, querying the data warehouse with SQL, and displaying the data in the Streamlit app.

 ## Pre-Requisite